 The UK’s biodiversity is declining.
 Consequently, its government agencies have recognised the need to increase the extent, connectivity and effectiveness of their protected area networks.
 Natural England has approached DICE to help them develop a novel approach for creating joined-up and resilient ecological networks at a landscape scale.

-Most unprotected biodiversity is found outside of state-owned protected areas, so developing effective conservation initiatives on privately and communally-owned land is critical.
+Most unprotected biodiversity is found outside of state-owned protected areas, so developing effective conservation initiatives on privately and communally owned land is critical.
 This is particularly relevant in England, where most land is privately owned.
-My PhD will inform future conservation policy, which is currently based chiefly on funding landowners through agri-environment schemes.
+Claire’s PhD will inform future conservation policy, which is currently based chiefly on funding landowners through agri-environment schemes.